Hikazuto/Hello_C/README.md

 # Hello C
-  Learn C, Fundamental Programming, and Git   (This where my journey began)    I'm still learning fundamental of programming, I would really appreciate if you can help
+ Learn C, Fundamental Programming, and Git   (This where my journey began)

+ I'm still learning fundamental of programming, I would really appreciate if you can help This Repository is solely for my documentation on learning C